Feature #23321

 Yes, this seems fine, though it'll need a whole new set of interfaces.

-Updated by Matt Gold 7 days ago
+Updated by Matt Gold about 2 months ago

 - Related to Feature #20499: Allow forum attachments to be sorted into Group Library folders added

-Updated by Sara Cannon 4 days ago
+Updated by Sara Cannon about 1 month ago

 - File Screenshot 2025-09-08 at 5.28.45 PM.png Screenshot 2025-09-08 at 5.28.45 PM.png added